MikeMcPherson/gps-tutorial/README.md

 This GPS Tutorial has shown us how to create a component that supports a very common hardware device used in almost every mission.
 We have seen how to add components and wire them to existing drivers, and we’ve seen how to run the ground system and collect data from our new component.

-Well done!
+**Well done!**

+Thanks to all those who've worked on this tutorial over the years:
+Joshua-Anderson, r9-pena, LeStarch, and thomas-bc.

 © 2025 California Institute of Technology.
 Government sponsorship acknowledged.